phovea/phovea.github.io/tutorials/tutorial_angular.md

 ```
 <iframe src="../frame_angular_bad.html?demo_angular/demo_7" height="200"></iframe>

-What would it take to integrate this with Caleydo, so that we'd have a
+What would it take to integrate this with Phovea, so that we'd have a
 heatmap visualization update as you make edits?

 ```javascript